 (m) a determination in cases in which abuse is not substantiated as to whether the allegation reported to the Commission constitutes a false report and if so, an explanation of the investigator's rationale which supports this conclusion;

-(n) any other tasks that, in the discretion of the Commission, are deemed appropriate and are not plainly irrelevant to the investigation; and
+(n) any other tasks that, in the discretion of the Commission, are deemed appropriate and are plainly not irrelevant to the investigation; and

 (o) if an investigator does not perform one or more of the requirements in 118 CMR 5.02(1)(a) through (n), the investigator shall detail in the Investigation Report why the requirement was not met and the Commission shall determine whether said requirement(s) is material to the investigation.

+(2) Substantiated Investigations of Abuse of Persons with an Intellectual or Developmental Disability.

+(a) Each investigation conducted pursuant to M.G.L. c.
+19C, §§ 5 and 15 by the Commission or the referral agency as assigned by the Commission, shall be conducted in accordance with 118 CMR 5.02 (1), and if substantiated for abuse of a person with an intellectual or developmental disability, must also meet the following additional standards, including but not limited to:

+1. a determination of the identity of the caretaker, and whether the caretaker is a care provider;

+2. a determination of whether the care provider is employed by the department or an employer;

+3. obtaining a copy from the department or employer of the personnel, training, and disciplinary records of the care provider at the time of the substantiated finding of abuse or abuse per se and verifying and documenting the care provider’s name, date of birth, and any other unique identifiers such as last four digits of Social Security number, and any known aliases; and

+4. if there is reasonable cause to believe that an employer or the department failed to comply with M.G.L. c.
+19C, §15 (d), provide the basis for this belief.

+(b) If, after an investigation conducted pursuant to 118 CMR 5.02 (a), a caretaker is determined to be a care provider employed by the department or an employer, the Commission shall find that registrable abuse occurred.

-(2) Rights of the Alleged Abuser.
+(3) Rights of the Alleged Abuser.
 During interviews, the alleged abuser shall have the following rights:

 (a) to be accompanied during an interview by a person of his or her own choice who is 18 years of age or older; provided, that said companion shall not be a supervisor or administrator employed by the alleged abuser's employer, unless requested by the alleged abuser and agreed to by the investigator; or is not otherwise involved or has an interest in the matter under investigation.
 Other than being present during the interview, said companion shall not participate in the actual conduct of the interview;